r-lib/ragg/README.md

 ## Installation

 The package is currently under development and has only been configured for Mac and Linux.
-You’ll need to have pkg-config, freetype, fontconfig, libpng, and libtiff available on your system to compile the package.
+You’ll need to have pkg-config, freetype, libpng, and libtiff available on your system to compile the package.
 If you have these libraries available you should be able to install the package using devtools:

 ``` r
 # install.packages('devtools')